-Sugababes Make A Comeback & Social Media Are Excited
+Sugababes Make A Comeback & Social Media Fans Are Excited

 — Graham Norton Show (@TheGNShow) October 16, 2019

-Despite multiple line up changes, the group managed to maintain their success during their original run.
-According to The Official Charts, they racked up six No. 1 singles — “Round Round,” “Freak Like Me,” “Hole In The Head,” “Walk This Way” with Girls Aloud, “Push The Button,” and “About You Now” — a total of 18 top 10 hits.
+Despite multiple line-up changes, the group managed to maintain their success during their original run.
+According to The Official Charts, they racked up six No. 1 singles — “Round Round,” “Freak Like Me,” “Hole In The Head,” “Walk This Way” with Girls Aloud, “Push The Button,” and “About You Now” — a total of 18 top 10 hits in the U.K..

 To date, the Sugababes have released seven studio albums — One Touch, Angels With Dirty Faces, Three, Taller In More Ways, Change, Catfights and Spotlights, and Sweet 7.
 Their last release was in 2010.